Germany: In Saxony, the long COVID winter has already begun | DW | 09.11.2021

 This time the crowd is about 500 strong, a pretty small group considering the city has about 40,800 inhabitants.
 Most participants consider themselves members of the "Querdenker" or "Lateral Thinker" movementthat has taken up most of the oxygen in Germany's anti-vaccine scene in the past year.

-Amongst the demonstrators are many parents with their children, moving through the city with candles and chanting "every jab is one too many".
+Among the demonstrators are many parents with their children, moving through the city with candles and chanting "every jab is one too many."
 They see themselves as opponents to "tyranny" — as politician Karsten Hilse puts it that evening.
 Hilse represents Bautzen in the Bundestag, Germany's parliament, and is a member of the right-wing populist Alternative for Germany (AfD) party.

 "These are fascist regulations, it is the exclusion of entire groups of people, and that is incitement to hatred!" he shouts into the microphone.